jbmohler/yenot/README.md

 This code originated in a Witmer Public Safety Group internal ERP project but here is re-incarnated and extended with lessons learned.

+# Server Configuration

+The following environment variables will configure the server.

+* YENOT_HOST -- ip address to all listen on
+* YENOT_PORT -- port
+* YENOT_DEBUG -- reload, debug or empty